welsaid/Pharmacy-Sales-Profitability-Analytics-using-DAX-Power-Query-and-Power-BI/README.md

 ---
 ### Key Insights
 - Germany which is the most profitable country (€439M), accounted for the majority of revenue and demand (€1.5M and €75,677 respectively).
-- While prescription drugs dominated transaction volume, non-promoted sales significantly outperformed promoted items, accounting for 92.5% of total profit.
+- Non-promoted sales significantly outperformed promoted items, accounting for 92.5% of total profit.
 In contrast, promoted products contributed only 7.5%, suggesting limited profitability impact from promotional activities.